 - A vital component to study abroad is exposure to foreign cultures through personal interaction.
 Any personal interaction will bring opportunities for the spread of COVID-19.

-- Study abroad during Spring 2021 will be a different experience from peers who went abroad prior to the pandemic.
-It will also vary country to country.
-Travel opportunities may be greatly diminished based on government travel restrictions and quarantine periods.
+- Travel opportunities may be greatly diminished based on government travel restrictions and quarantine periods.
 Unlike in the U.S., precautionary measures are routinely enforced by fines in other countries.

 - As we have learned, situations during a pandemic remain fluid.
 There may be changes on short notice.
 Such changes may include program cancellation, changes to program dates and precautionary measures enacted by the host country.